CarlosViller/time-text/README.md

 # time-text
-Time duration variables with a descriptive naming
+Numeric time duration variables in seconds with a descriptive naming